Douglas Holtz-Eakin: The New Path to Economic Growth

 Immigration Reform and the Economy.
 Holtz-Eakin addresses immigration reform, the challenge of policy toward undocumented immigrants, and the political and economic ramifications of reform itself.
 He discusses how the large body of undocumented immigrants is in large part a legacy of economic conditions.
 Holtz-Eakin believes that immigration reform and the core visa granting system must be built on the recognition that the U.S. must compete aggressively in the global economy, and a flexible, skill-based immigration system is part of building a modern labor force.
 It must recognize that without immigration, the population shrinks and top-line growth withers.
 America is a land of immigrants and the greatest economy the globe has ever witnessed.
 It is time join these two points of national pride in an explicit strategy for the 21st century.

 Point/Counterpoint Economic Debate.
-Doug Holtz-Eakin is an independent economic expert, but he also thrives as the conservative viewpoint when paired with a Democrat in an exciting economic debate.
-Any of the three aforementioned topics can be formatted as such, roundly covering both political viewpoints of an issue.
+Doug Holtz-Eakin is an independent economic expert, but he also thrives as the conservative viewpoint when paired with a contrasting viewpoint in an exciting economic debate.
+Any of the aforementioned topics can be formatted as such, roundly covering both political viewpoints of an issue.

 Click one of these resources below for another way to find more speaker ideas for your audience.